-In this respect, the Corporate Financial Controller's Department is in charge of dissemination and updating, so that staff involved in ICFR have the necessary knowledge to perform their duties and responsibilities.
+In this respect, the Deputy General Directorate of Finance is in charge of dissemination and updating, so that staff involved in ICFR have the necessary knowledge to perform their duties and responsibilities.
 Actions relate to the addition or modification of ICFR officers and identification of changes in processes, risks or controls arising both internally and externally.
+In addition, in 2019 the Controller Department has provided a training on ICFR, within the scope of the Deputy General Directorate of Finance.